-The FMCSA PIN is a 4-digit code that authenticates you to the URS portal and is the most common roadblock when a carrier sits down to file MCS-150.
-If you have ever called your safety manager and asked “what was that 4-digit number FMCSA sent us?” you have hit the same wall most carriers hit on biennial deadline week.
-Here is how to find it, recover it, or work around it entirely.
+The FMCSA PIN is the legacy access code tied to your USDOT record, and questions about it are still the most common roadblock when a carrier sits down to file MCS-150.
+If you have ever called your safety manager and asked “what was that PIN FMCSA sent us?” you have hit the same wall most carriers hit on biennial deadline week.
+Filing now runs through Motus (motus.dot.gov) with a Login.gov sign-in — here is how to find the PIN, recover it, or work around it entirely.

 Where Your PIN Originally Came From

 When the FMCSA issues a USDOT, it mails a confirmation packet to your principal place of business.
-That packet contains the USDOT number, MC number (if applicable), and the 4-digit PIN.
+That packet contains the USDOT number, MC number (if applicable), and the USDOT PIN.
 The PIN is unique to your USDOT and never changes unless you actively reset it.
-The FMCSA does not display the PIN on SAFER, in your URS profile after first setup, or on any public record — it lives only in that paper notice and (now) inside your authenticated URS session.
+The FMCSA does not display the PIN on SAFER or on any public record — it lives only in that paper notice and in your legacy FMCSA account records.

 If you can find the original FMCSA registration paperwork — sometimes filed under “USDOT” or “FMCSA Authority Letter” in whatever filing system the company uses — the PIN is on it.